Artisan – FNM at Home Event Guide and Decklists

 *Note: While supplies last.
 Not all stores are participating.
 Limit one code per account.
 Sharing a screenshot with your local game store does not guarantee you will receive a code.

-The Artisan format tends to be much more small creature-oriented than Standard; even non-aggressive decks tend to have plenty of Shock targets, since the last few Standard formats have introduced a whole host of cheap good creatures at lower rarities and there aren’t many wraths to punish go-wide strategies.
+- The Artisan format tends to be much more small creature-oriented than Standard; even non-aggressive decks tend to have plenty of Shock targets, since the last few Standard formats have introduced a whole host of cheap good creatures at lower rarities and there aren’t many wraths to punish go-wide strategies.
 For that reason, you’ll see many of these decks are much more low-to-the-ground than you might be used to!
-You will also find notes on some of these decks below:

 I suspect Boros Cycling may be the best deck of the entire lot, certainly the best introduced this time round, because it’s been making some waves in Standard already and this version doesn’t change very much!
 As always, you use a critical mass of cyclers to run a really low land count, churn your deck incredibly quickly, find your payoffs, chip them a little, and then burn them out in spectacular fashion with Zenith Flares for millions.